Nora Jane Struthers and The Party Line

-Visit Nora Jane Struthers and The Party Line – Miss Tess and Thomas Bryan Eaton to open on the web!
+Visit Nora Jane Struthers and The Party Line on the web!

 Born in Virginia and raised in New Jersey, Nora Jane grew up playing and singing bluegrass and country music with her banjo-playing father.
 After a move to Nashville, Tennessee and a brief stint fronting the band Bearfoot, in 2012 she formed her band the Party Line and started taking her songs on the road, creating a sound that blends infectious rock with her country roots.
 She fronts the band on acoustic and electric guitar and is joined by Joe Overton (banjo, fiddle and steel guitar), Josh Vana (electric guitar and harp), Brian Miller (bass) and Drew Lawhorn (drums).
 Now, after hundreds of performances at venues and festivals from coast to coast, the band is known as much for their tight, high energy live show as for Struthers’ smart and disarming lyrics.